Faustina the Younger

 Annia Galeria Faustina the Younger (c.
 130 AD, (Note: The Feriale Duranum records the birthday of Diva Faustina as 20–22 September (between 10 and 12 days before the kalends of October).
 However, this could be either Faustina II or her mother Faustina I. A Roman inscription records the birthday of Faustinae uxoris Antonini as 16 February (14 days before the kalends of March).
 The text could refer to either Faustina II, who married Marcus Aurelius Antoninus, or Faustina I, who married Antoninus Pius.) – 175/176 AD) was Roman empress from 161 to her death as the wife of emperor Marcus Aurelius, her maternal cousin.
 Faustina was the youngest child of emperor Antoninus Pius and empress Faustina the Elder.
 She was held in high esteem by soldiers and her husband as Augusta and Mater Castrorum ('Mother of the Camp') and was given divine honours after her death.

 Life

 Early life

-Marble statue of Faustina the Younger (165 AD) – Palazzo Massimo alle Terme, Rome.
+Bust of a young Faustina Minor, 147–48 AD, in the Musei Capitolini.

 Faustina, named after her mother, was her parents' fourth and youngest child and second daughter; she was also their only child to survive to adulthood.
 She was born and raised in Rome.

 Her second cousin three times removed, Hadrian, had arranged with her father for Faustina to marry Lucius Verus.
 On 25 February 138, she and Verus were betrothed.
-Verus' father was Hadrian's first adopted son and his intended heir; however, when Verus' father died, Hadrian chose Faustina's father to be his second adopted son, and eventually, he became Hadrian's successor.
-Faustina's father ended the engagement between his daughter and Verus and arranged for Faustina's betrothal to her biological maternal cousin, Marcus Aurelius; Aurelius was also adopted by her father.
+Verus' father Lucius Aelius Caesar was Hadrian's adopted son and intended heir, but died prematurely.
+Instead Hadrian adopted Faustina's father Antoninus, who eventually succeeded him as emperor.
+Antonius ended the engagement between his daughter and Verus, instead betrothing Faustina to her biological maternal cousin Marcus Aurelius, whom he also adopted.